mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 ### Appendix D.2 - Supporting documentation

+#### Appendix D.2.a Summary of online resources

+A summary table including:

+- Manual,
+- GDP menu
+- Game to remix
+- Manual splash page

+To do

+- List of the code examples - update GDP manual with this.

 #### Appendix D.2? .samplechapter  - Extract of supporting resources - Sample chapter on Keys and Doors gameplay design chapter

 This chapter, used as an example in Chapter 6 was being accessed online by Susanna in Vignette 2.